-The first units we’ll check out are from pedal maker Way Huge.
 The two delays from Way Huge that have appeared on Mayer’s pedalboard are the Aqua-Puss and Supa-Puss.
 The Aqua-Puss is a simple analog delay pedal capable of delays from 20ms to 300ms.
-Its sound is modeled after vintage analog delays and tape echos which means however you tweak this pedal, you’re going to end up with a warm and full tone.
+Its sound is modeled after vintage analog delays and tape echoes, which means however you tweak this pedal, you’re going to end up with a warm and full tone.
 The Supa-Puss is like the big-brother version of the Aqua-Puss.
 The Supa-Puss provides the same analog delay and tape echo sounds while giving you additional adjustable parameters like note subdivision control, tap-tempo, gain and tone knobs, an LFO modulation circuit, and an expression pedal input.
 The Aqua-Puss can be found for $149.99, and the Supa-Puss can be found for $249.99.

 Another tape echo style of delay pedal that Mayer uses is the Dunlop EP103 Echoplex.
 This pedal is modeled after the vintage Echoplex tape delay studio units and can provide subtle slap-back delays all the way to full lush soundscapes.
 The EP103 Echoplex also has an input for an additional footswitch which will give you a tap-tempo function.
 This pedal can be purchased for $199.99.

-Besides the Aqua-Puss, Supa-Puss, and EP103 Echoplex, Mayer also uses two other tape echo style delay pedals -- the BOSS RE-20 Space Echo and T-Rex Engineering Replica Delay/Echo.
-When it comes to straight forward, no-nonsense analog and tape delays, Mayer shuffles between these five pedals.
+Mayer also uses two other tape echo style delay pedals -- the BOSS RE-20 Space Echo and T-Rex Engineering Replica Delay/Echo.
+When it comes to straight forward, no-nonsense analog, and tape delays, Mayer shuffles between these five pedals.
 The BOSS RE-20 Space Echo can be found for $259.99, while the T-Rex Engineering Replica Delay/Echo can be bought at $369.

 The first pedal we’ll look at is a classic -- the Line 6 DL4.
 This pedal is a stereo digital delay modeler that has 16 classic delay models built in.
-It has a range of different tape echos, analog delays, tube delays, and so forth.
-Additionally, it also has a 14 second looper built into the pedal, which will allow you to loop phrases for your practice sessions or performances.
+It has a range of different tape echoes, analog delays, tube delays, and so forth.
+Additionally, it also has a 14-second looper built into the pedal, which will allow you to loop phrases for your practice sessions or performances.
 This pedal retails at $299.99.

 When it comes to reverbs, Mayer has shown a preference to using spring reverbs built into Fender amplifiers or a stand-alone spring reverb unit like the 1963 Fender tube reverb tank.